bang-olufsen/create/Documentation/ExtensionsServer.md

 Where possible, avoid having settings for your extension.
 Make reasonable choices on the user's behalf, using any other relevant information available on the system.
 Using Beocreate 2 should be an experience that doesn't burden the user with configuring the tiniest possible details.

-When you need to save and load settings, Beocreate 2 abstracts this process for you.
+When you need to save and load settings, Beocreate 2 makes this easy for you.

 ### Settings Format and Storage